shimonpi/AppliedCFD_Tutorials/Tutorial_0/README.md

      wsl --unregister Ubuntu
      ```
 2. Remove Ubuntu and Linux from Apps & Features:
-   - Press <kbd>Win+I</kbd> to open "Settings", then navigate to "Apps &rarr; Apps & Features".
+   - Press <kbd>Win+I</kbd> to open 'Settings', then navigate to 'Apps &rarr; Apps & Features'.
-   - Search for "Ubuntu" and for "Linux" in the list, select it, and click "Uninstall".
+   - Search for "Ubuntu" and for "Linux" in the list, select it, and click 'Uninstall'.
    - If "Linux" does not appear in the list, open `PowerShell` and use `winget` to find and uninstall it:
      ```bash
      winget list